0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 But now thesе screams I hear begun to makе a mess
 ```

 The end of the verse further cements that the relationship was a steep decline from the beginning.
 Unlike a normal relationship that have clear ups-and-downs like a roller coaster, this relationship was a slope straight down since they started dating.
 The narrator is stuck on the feeling that they had during their honeymoon phase, as much like an addiction.
 The narrator keeps on chasing the high that they had from when they “first met,” but it is clear that they are stuck and have not been able to replicate that feeling since then.
 Following the next line, the narrator reveals that as the relationship continues to fall apart, that their mental health is also rapidly declining.
 To them, it feels as if their own thoughts are screaming and kicking them down; their brain begs them to keep the relationship going at all costs even if it hurts them.
+Musically, this section incorporates layered screams that evoke a ghostly, disembodied presence, thereby reinforcing the themes of decay and psychological turmoil present in the lyrics.

 ```ad-quote
 title: **dish rags**: 1:R:1-2